ADirin/DataBase_Solution/Week 1/Lecture_1.md

-# 4. Conclusion
-Modeling history tables and fields in your schema is a powerful way to track data changes and maintain a comprehensive audit trail.
-By carefully designing your schema and implementing the right strategies for managing historical data, you can ensure that your application can handle temporal queries effectively, maintain data integrity, and support long-term data analysis.

 ## Best Practices
 - **Use Standardized Date Formats:** Ensure consistency in date formats.
 - **Index Temporal Columns:** Improve query performance by indexing time-related columns.